See the interview section for updated interview dates!

 Technician certification is NOT a requirement for college admissions.
 While, health care experience is not required, it is highly recommended.
 This is distinct and separate from the community service requirement.
 Shadowing a pharmacist, building a relationship with a pharmacist as mentor and/or work experience as a cashier or technician in a pharmacy will assist the interested applicant in gaining valuable information in order to better assess their decision to become a pharmacist.
 As a letter of reference from a pharmacist is required, this would also aid the applicant in obtaining this letter of reference.

-**Volunteer/community service is required for all applicants to the program.
-Volunteer/community service activities are to be included within the Extracurricular Experience section of the PharmCAS application.
+**A minimum of twenty-five (25) volunteer/community service hours are required for admission consideration.
+Volunteer/community service activities must be clearly indicated within the Extracurricular Experience section of the PharmCAS application where appropriate.

-There is no set minimum amount of volunteer/community service hours for admission consideration.
-Students should have consistent amount of volunteer/community service hours to be a competitive applicant.
+Students should have a consistent amount of volunteer/community service hours to be a competitive applicant.
 Volunteer activities do not have to be in the health-care area, and can be whatever type they choose, so long as it is non-paid and clearly benefits the community at-large.
 This volunteer/community service must begin at the onset of the applicant's college-career.

 As part of the Supplemental Application, an applicant desiring to have international coursework considered for pre-pharmacy prerequisite courses will be asked to provide additional information such as an official, sealed international transcript(s) and syllabi and/or catalog course descriptions.
 No pharmacy course credit is granted from international transcripts.